 A. Authority

-The faculty, acting under the Board of Trustees, shall have responsibilitybe for all matters of academic concern.
+The faculty, acting under the Board of Trustees and through the Faculty Senate, shall be authorized to develop and recommend educational and academic policies and programs.
 Such matters shall include, but not be limited to:

-admission requirements; transfer of credits; withdrawals; academic honesty; scholastic probation, suspension and dismissal;
+admission requirements; transfer of credits; withdrawals; academic integrity; academic probation, suspension, and dismissal;

 curriculum and courses;